campsite-at-Lac-D'Ifni

 Where to eat in Marrakesh?

-In Marrakesh you will be staying in a comfortable 4 star hotel in an en-suite twin or double room.
-WiFi is available at the hotel and it also has a swimming pool, hammam (spa) and restaurant.
-You can purchase meals at the hotel or head out in to the city to find a restaurant.
+In Marrakesh you will be staying in a comfortable 4 star Riad in an en-suite twin or double room.
+WiFi is available at the Riad and it also has a rooftop swimming pool and restaurant.

-The other option is to head further into Marrakesh into the Medina (Old Town), where restaurants line the main square and if you look up many have rooftop terraces which offer a welcome breeze in the city heat.
+A continental breakfast is served on the terrace and evening meals are available in the dining room.
+Alternatively, you can head further into the Medina (Old Town), where restaurants line the main square and if you look up many have rooftop terraces which offer a welcome breeze in the city heat.

 Travelling around Marrakesh